oliviaBahr/perceptron/README.md

 ## A new kind of perceptron!

-The main code is in `adding.ipynb`.
-Links to donwload the data are in that file.
+Links to download the data are in `src/scratch.py`

+Name your data folder `./data/`

+Be sure it's in the top level dir, not inside `./src/`